- 1. Convert GIF to Other Format+

 - And lastly, GIFs take up less storage space when embedded in your presentations than the typical videos.
 Videos can make your displays slow or even crash due to their significant sizes.
 That can be a big mistake, especially if you are presenting to a group of professional individuals.
 GIFs, on the other hand, are lightweight.
 Therefore, you can flip through PowerPoint pages with less hassle.
 Overall, GIFs can play a significant role in your presentations if included correctly.

-Now that you know the primary reasons why you need to include GIFs to your PowerPoint presentations, let’s now learn how to make GIFs easily with the Wondershare UniConverter.
+Now that you know the primary reasons why you need to include GIFs to your PowerPoint presentations, we can learn how to make GIFs easily with the Wondershare UniConverter.
 With this professional desktop GIF maker, you can create some compelling PowerPoint presentations that are sure to excite your audience.
 It is very straightforward to use and offers GIF customization options, like changing the frame rate and resolution.
 Moreover, users can make GIFs for PowerPoint from their local videos and images.

 Wondershare UniConverter - Best GIF Maker